MultiChain/multichain-explorer/README.md

     multichain-util create chain1
     multichaind chain1 -daemon

 By default the [runtime parameter](http://www.multichain.com/developers/runtime-parameters/) ````txindex```` is enabled so that the node keeps track of all transactions across the blockchain, and not just those for the node's wallet.
-This is required for the Explorer to work correctly.
+This is required for the explorer to work correctly.

 The explorer supports viewing streams which the node has subscribed to.
 Launch MultiChain with the runtime parameter ````autosubscribe=streams```` to automatically subscribe to every stream.